 Others are a little more wary and hop away when people encroach too much into their space.

-Not everyone wants to commune with the kangaroos for a beach sunrise, some visitors are happy just to walk along the beach and soak up the early sun rays.
+Not everyone wants a kangaroo beach sunrise close up.
+Some visitors are happy just to walk along the beach, soak up the early sun rays and enjoy the relaxed ambience of this special place.

 It’s not just kangaroos that are the star here.
 A walk along the national park trails will reveal colourful birds and the dramatic blue Ulysses butterfly.

-You’ll find Cape Hillsborough about 800 kilometres up the coastline north of Brisbane, or about an hour’s drive from Mackay.
+You’ll find Cape Hillsborough about 800 kilometres up the coastline north of Brisbane, or about a 45 minute drive from Mackay.
+Do leave early and allow plenty of time to catch those first rays for a kangaroo beach sunrise.

 Stay at the Cape Hillsborough Resort which offers budget accommodation and camping facilities.
-It’s a great place for kids too.
+It’s a great place for kids and the access to the kangaro beach sunrise is close and easy.

 Disclaimer: Ed+bK travelled to Mackay as a guest of Mackay City Council.